CSSAuditors/audit/site/reports/bundesliga-2021-03.md

     details: true
   - list:
       - description: >-
-          In this report, we put the main focus on the size of CSS.
-The goal of the report is to show how much CSS is needed to create a site.
+          This report, like [the previous one](/reports/premier-league-2021-02/), focuses on the size of CSS.
+We share how much CSS is needed to create a site.

           Sites audited in this report:
       - var:
           item: $htmlSites
           type: extractor
       - description: >-
-          Note that within the report, we included the Bundesliga official site,and all its clubs except FC Bayern Munich due to the impossibility of drawing their CSS.
+          Note that within the report, we included the Bundesliga official site, and all its clubs.
   - title: >-
       The Tooling
     list: